Teardrops (Womack & Womack song): Critical reception

 Sveriges Radio P3 ranked "Teardrops" among the world's 300 best songs.

 Chart performance

 "Teardrops" reached number one in Belgium and the Netherlands for three and seven weeks, respectively, as well as peaking at number two in Switzerland, the UK, and West Germany.
 The song was a top-10 hit also in Austria, Denmark, Finland, France, Ireland, Luxembourg and Spain.
 In Sweden, it became a top-20 hit, peaking at number 14.
 Outside Europe, "Teardrops" also charted in Oceania, reaching number one in New Zealand and number two in Australia.
+In West Asia, it became a top-10 hit in Israel, peaking at number ten on 30 October 1988.
 It did not chart in the duo's native US.

 Music video

 In the accompanying music video for "Teardrops", the band members, studio musicians and backing vocalists (Lyn Gerald and Dashiell Rae) are shown singing different parts of the song in a recording studio.
 Linda Womack wears sunglasses throughout the performance.

 Track listing

 All tracks written by Cecil Womack and Linda Womack, and produced by Chris Blackwell.